Volatile China commodities imports rebound in July

-BEIJING, Aug 8 (Reuters) - China’s imports of crude and iron ore rebounded from multi-month lows to hit record highs in July, as more raw materials were shipped in to rebuild depleted stocks, amid tentative signs of stabilising activity in the world’s second-largest economy.
+BEIJING (Reuters) - China’s imports of crude and iron ore rebounded from multi-month lows to hit record highs in July, as more raw materials were shipped in to rebuild depleted stocks, amid tentative signs of stabilizing activity in the world’s second-largest economy.

 Economic growth in China has slowed for nine straight quarters, increasing scrutiny over whether the country’s appetite for raw materials falters in the second half.